“I fell in love with travelling, ‘caught the bug’ as so many people say. I spent the next two years exploring New Zealand - and met my now fiancé.”

-When I was in high school I played for a traveling basketball team, where I traveled all over the US for tournaments.
-I moved from Pittsburgh to Florida to go to University, where I lived for four years.
+When I was in high school, I played for a travelling basketball team with whom I travelled all over the United States for tournaments.
+Then I moved from Pittsburgh to Florida to go to University, where I lived for four years.
 I loved packing, going to the airport, and heading to a new place.
-I wanted to travel the world but never had the courage to take that leap.
-To pack a bag, leave everything behind; family, job, friends, the familiarity of home, and just start new.
+I wanted to travel the world, but it seemed so much bigger, and I never dared to actually do it.
+To leave everything behind: family, job, friends, the familiarity of home and just start new.
 The fear of not finding a job, not making it was always in the back of my mind.

 That all changed in January 2013.
-I had graduated University in 2010 and was in my third year of starting a new degree.
+I had graduated from University in 2010 and was in my third year of starting a new degree.
 I was burned out and not doing so well in my classes.
-I wanted a change, I wanted to get out of where I was, and not just for a holiday.
-My best friend was finishing up her year in Australia, and wanted to go to New Zealand.
-She called and ask me to go with her.
+I wanted a change; I wanted to get out of where I was, and not just for a holiday.
+My best friend was finishing up a year in Australia and wanted to go to New Zealand.
+She called and asked me to go with her.
 “Come for a holiday.
 I’m only going for three months to ski.
-After that we’ll go back to the States.”
-Well, okay, I thought – I always wanted to travel so why not?
-I booked a flight and two months later I arrived in Queenstown, New Zealand.
+After that, we’ll go back to the States.”
+Well, okay, I thought – I always wanted to travel, so why not?
+I booked a flight, and two months later I arrived in Queenstown, New Zealand.

 It was beautiful, the most stunning place I had ever seen.
-We found a flat within the first day and a job within a week.
-I did it, I moved to a new country on the other side of the world, found a job, and started a life.
+We found a flat on the first day and a job within a week.
+I did it, I moved to a new country on the other side of the world, found a job, and started a life!
 It was liberating to know I could do it.

-That was supposed to be for three months.
-It’s been three years and I’m still on the move.
-I fell in love with traveling, caught the bug as so many people say.
-I spent the next two years in New Zealand traveling around (meeting my now fiance).
-We then traveled around SE Asia for seven months, visiting Thailand, Cambodia, Vietnam, Laos, Malaysia and Indonesia.
+I fell in love with travelling, “caught the bug” as so many people say.
+I spent the next two years exploring New Zealand - and met my now fiancé.
+Together, we then travelled around Southeast Asia for seven months, visiting Thailand, Cambodia, Vietnam, Laos, Malaysia and Indonesia.
 Planning our adventures day to day.
-It was tough but rewarding.
+It was tough but so rewarding.

 It’s almost funny how many people say “you mean you don’t know where you’re going to live and you don’t have a job?
-You’re just going to show up in a strange country and hope it works out”.
+You’re just going to show up in a strange country and hope it works out?!”.
 Yep, that’s pretty much how it works.
-It will all work out in the end, and you will most likely have fun doing it.
-It’s true what they say: it’s the journey not the destination.
+It’s true what they say: it’s the journey, not the destination.

-It has been three years since I left the place I called home for 25 years.
-We are now settled in Australia for a bit, where we will continue our travels and hopefully add to our many stories.
+We are settled now in Australia for a bit, where we will continue our travels and hopefully add to our many stories.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!